Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

     helm install --create-namespace --namespace {{ site.mesh_namespace }} redis bitnami/redis
     ```

-1. Redis should be now installed, and you should have secret with Redis password.
-You can check if it is present with command:
+1. Redis should be now installed, and you should have secret with the Redis password.
+You can check if it is present:

     ```bash
     kubectl -n kong-mesh-system get secret redis
     ```

-1. Next, you need to create value files that will be used for control plane installation
+1. Next, you need to create value files that will be used for control plane installation:

     ```
     echo "ratelimit: